Valikpp/Valikpp/README.md

 ## Vadim PROKHOROV
 # 💫 About Me:
-Computer Science student at Sorbonne University<br>Focused on Data Science and Machine Learning<br>Currently working on a real estate analytics project<br>Actively seeking a internship or  apprenticeship opportunity
+Computer Science student at Sorbonne University<br>Focused on Data Science and Machine Learning<br>Currently working on a real estate analytics project<br>Actively seeking an internship or an apprenticeship opportunity

 ## 🌐 Socials: